Deming, New Mexico: History

 The city is within the Gadsden Purchase of 1853, which was acquired from Mexico specifically to provide a southern route for a railroad to connect the United States with California.
 Deming was founded in 1881 and incorporated in 1902, and is named after Mary Ann Deming Crocker, wife of Charles Crocker, one of the Big Four of the California railroad industry.
+The settlement used to be named Rio Mimbres.
 The Silver Spike was driven here on March 8, 1881, to commemorate the meeting of the Southern Pacific with the Rio Grande, Mexico and Pacific (a subsidiary of the Atchison, Topeka and Santa Fe) railroads.
 This was the second transcontinental railroad to be completed in North America.

 Alistair Cooke, the Anglo-American author, toured the area in early 1942.
 He reported that Deming had a population of about 2,000.
-"Well over" 100 local men were in the Philippines campaign and were presumed lost.
-The US 200the Coast Artillery Regiment (now an infantry regiment), the local National Guard unit surrendered to the Japanese on 9 April 1942 and was part of the infamous Bataan Death March.
+"Well over" 150 local men were in the Philippines campaign and were presumed lost.
+The US 200th Coast Artillery Regiment (now an infantry regiment), the local National Guard unit surrendered to the Japanese on 9 April 1942 and was part of the infamous Bataan Death March.

 Deming became an important port of entry near the US-Mexican border.
 A nickname was given to the city at the time of its founding, "New Chicago".
 It was expected that with the surge of railroad usage, that the city would grow drastically and resemble Chicago, Illinois.

 There are numerous ancient Native American sites around Deming.
 The Mimbres and Casas Grandes cultures made pottery of remarkable quality, and the Deming area is rich in native pottery artifacts, as well as beads, stone implements, stone carvings, graves, etc. The artifacts are now on display at multiple museums.